janblom/cleaningproject/README.md

 The script run_analysis.R will clean, merge and analyse the UCI Data on Human Activity Recognition Using Smartphones into a smaller data set of averages.
-For more information on the input data see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones This R code will transform the UCI Data on Human Activity Recognition Using Smartphones into a Tidy Data Set.
-More information on the data set can be obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and
+For more information on the input data see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ### The Input Data
 The raw input data used for this script can be found at